R3Conclave/conclave-core-sdk/samples/jvm-perf/README.md

 It is possible to execute a subset of benchmarks by passing parameters to the app.
 You can get a list of the supported benchmarks with the following command:

-`java -jar jvm-perf-simulation.jar -l`
+`java -jar jvm-perf-all.jar -l`

 To execute a single set of tests you can just provide the last part of the name reported by the command above.
 E.g. to execute `com.r3.conclave.jvmperf.EnclaveBenchmark.binary_trees`:

-`java -jar jvm-perf-simulation.jar binary_trees`
+`java -jar jvm-perf-all.jar binary_trees`

 By default the benchmark will run all all supported runtimes.
-To run on a single runtime, e.g. Avian:
+To run on a single runtime, e.g. Avian debug:

-`java -jar jvm-perf-simulation.jar -p runtime=avian binary_trees`
+`java -jar jvm-perf-all.jar -p runtime=avian-debug binary_trees`

+Valid runtimes are `avian-debug`, `avian-simulation`, `graalvm-debug`, `graalvm-simulation` and `host`.

-### Running in a real SGX environment
+### Running in SGX simulation mode
-The benchmarks can run in hardware SGX as well as simulation.
-To build the debug version, edit `samples/gradle.properties` and change `sgx_mode=simulation` to `sgx_mode=debug`.
-You can also build a release version but you will need to configure signing in this case.
+On SGX hardware the full set of benchmarks can be executed.
+Whereas when running on non-SGX hardware, only the host and simulation runtimes can be used.
+For example to run all benchmarks available on non-sgx hardware:

+`java -jar jvm-perf-all.jar -p runtime="avian-simulation,graalvm-simulation,host"`

-To run the benchmarks you need to specify an SPID and attestation key.
+To run the benchmarks on SGX hardware you need to specify an SPID and attestation key.
 This can be done via parameters to the benchmark app:

-`java -jar jvm-perf-simulation.jar -p spid=[hex bytes] attestationKey=[hex bytes]`.
+`java -jar jvm-perf-all.jar -p spid=[hex bytes] -p attestationKey=[hex bytes]`.

 An attestation is performed at the start of every benchmark and applies to each test on each runtime.
 So for 'mandelbrot' on Avian, the attestation will be performed on the Avian enclave before the warmup and the enclave is destroyed at the end of the 'mandelbrot' iterations.
+The time taken for attestation does not affect the results of the benchmarks.

 ## Interpreting the results